 Therapeutic Vaccination to Treat Cancer

 Working with colleagues locally, nationally and internationally we have developed a therapeutic vaccine to treat nasopharyngeal carcinoma, a type of head and neck cancer that is associated with Epstein Barr Virus.
-Our vaccine has recently completed successful safety testing in phase I clinical trials and, following administration to patients, increases immune responses to EBV proteins that are present in the tumour cells.
-Subsequent trials of the vaccine are imminent.
+Our vaccine has completed successful safety testing in phase I clinical trials and, following administration to patients, increases immune responses to EBV proteins that are present in the tumour cells.
+Subsequent Phase IB and Phase II trials of the vaccine are on-going.

 Role of Epstein Barr Virus in autoimmune disease